-Injury claims under Work at Height Regulations (WAHR)
+How do the Work at Height Regulations (WAHR) apply to injury claims?

 Falls from height are the single biggest cause of fatal workplace accidents in the United Kingdom, as well as one of the most common causes of serious injuries in the workplace.